Home > what are seed potatoes

 Soil Preparation

-Preparing the soil a few weeks before planting to allow the soil to settle.
-This ensures the best possible yield from your potato plants.
-You should use well-draining soil rich in organic matters.
-The pH of 6.0-6.5 is the best.
+Preparing the soil a few weeks before planting.
+Your potato plants will have the best possible yield.
+Use well-draining soil rich in organic matters.
+Make sure the soil pH is 6.0-6.5.

 Proper Spacing and Depth